Manoj-Kumar-Selvaraj/AWS_SAA_PREP/README.md

 | `ScheduledActionsExecuted`  | Number of scheduled scaling actions  | Scheduled Scaling      | Useful to verify cron-based scaling worked                    |

 ---
+ `NetworkIn` --   The number of bytes received by a specific EC2 instance's network interface

 ---

 # 📊 AWS Metrics — The Ultimate Guide for Exam Prep